Intermediate Ricci curvatures and Gromov's Betti number bound: Gluing within positive intermediate Ricci curvature

 \section{Gluing within positive intermediate Ricci curvature}

 As in \cite{SY2} we wish to perform surgery on $S^{n-1}\times S^{m+1}$ as follows:

 The resulting manifold is the connected sum $\sharp_r (S^n\times S^m)$, see e.g.\ \cite[Proposition 2.6]{CW} and cf.\ \cite[equation 2]{SY2}.
 The metric on each connected component $D^n \times S^m$ of $D^n \times \coprod_{i=0}^r S^m_i$ will be given by a double warped product metric of the kind discussed in Section \ref{sec:WP}.
 The curvature analysis performed in that section will help us guarantee our desired curvature condition.
 On the left-hand term of $(\ast)$ we will assume the restriction of a certain product metric, namely $\rho^2ds^2_{n-1}+ds^2_{m+1}$ for some suitably small constant $\rho>0.$ It is easy to see that in a neighbourhood of each boundary component, the metric can be described as a double warped product.
-In general we will only be able to arrange for a $C^1$ join between the metrics on each piece of the surgery $(\ast)$, see Section \ref{sec:proof}.
-Of course we then need to smooth our $C^1$ metric within $Ric_k>0.$ In order to see how to do this, we consider the following situation.
+In the construction of Section \ref{sec:proof} we will arrange for a $C^1$ join between the metrics on each piece of the surgery $(\ast)$.
+In this section we show that such a metric can always be smoothed within $Ric_k>0$.